pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 for book and pamphlet publishing goes to publish research books and pamphlets.
-The cost of publishing for research scholars is only 1/4% of the publishing budget of {% include pagebreak.html canvas=26 %} the country.
+The cost of publishing for research scholars is only 1/4% of the publishing budget of&nbsp;{%- include pagebreak.html canvas=26 -%}&nbsp;the country.
 It is, therefore, inevitable that the main technical and business developments in publishing should follow other needs than those of research scholarship.